kadirkirda/ka-decision/README.md

 [![ka-decision logo](documentation/images/ka-decision-logo.png)](https://github.com/kadirkirda/ka-decision)

+**Notes**

+- If you are Microsoft Windows user, you can [download ka-decision.exe](https://github.com/kadirkirda/ka-decision/raw/refs/heads/main/software/ka-decision.exe).
+This is the compiled version of the source code.

+- To cite this software publication: https://link.springer.com/article/10.1007/s10668-023-03349-z

-## ka-decision - Multi-Method MCDM Software
+## ka-decision - Multi-Method MCDM/MCDA Software

 **ka-decisions** is a software with a user-friendly interface that makes it possible to use more than one MCDM method at the same time and integrate the results.